kastnerkyle/diphone_synthesizer/README.md

 kaldiph.est also taken from cmu_us_kal_diphone_base.tar.bz2

+To train a larger tree, delete the saved json and change num_samples in diphone_synthesis

+# Resources
 Alignment methodology is described in the following papers:

 "Letter to Sound Rules For Accented Lexicon Compression", Pagel, Lenzo, Black